Colin Firth: 1996–2008: Romance and ensemble films

 For a time, it did seem as if Mr. Darcy would overshadow the rest of Firth's career, and there were humorous allusions to the role in his next five movies.
 The most notable was his casting as the love interest Mark Darcy in the film adaptation of Bridget Jones's Diary, itself a modern-day retelling of Pride and Prejudice.
 Firth accepted the part as he saw it as an opportunity to lampoon his Mr. Darcy character.
 The film was very successful and critically well-liked.
 A 2004 sequel was mostly panned by critics but still financially successful.

-Prior to this, Firth had a significant supporting role in The English Patient (1996) as the husband of Kristin Scott Thomas's character, whose jealousy of her adultery leads to both their deaths.
+Prior to this, Firth had a significant supporting role in The English Patient (1996) as the husband of Kristin Scott Thomas's character, whose jealousy of her adultery leads to tragedy.
 That year he also played the husband of the character of Kristin's sister, Serena Scott Thomas, in the television miniseries Nostromo.
 Of the two he said "Serena was a much more faithful wife."

+He next played the lead role as a school teacher and obsessed Arsenal F.C. football fan in the romantic fictional adaptation Fever Pitch (1997) of Nick Hornby’s million-selling autobiographical essay Fever Pitch: A Fan's Life.

 He had parts in light romantic period pieces such as Shakespeare in Love (1998), Relative Values (2000) and The Importance of Being Earnest (2002).
 He appeared in several television productions, including Donovan Quick (an updated version of Don Quixote) (1999), and had a more serious role as Dr. Wilhelm Stuckart in Conspiracy (2001), concerning the Nazi Wannsee Conference, for which he was nominated for a Primetime Emmy Award.

-Firth featured in the ensemble all-star cast of Richard Curtis' Love Actually (2003), another financial success which divided critics.
+Firth featured in the ensemble all-star cast of Richard Curtis's Love Actually (2003), another financial success which divided critics.
 He was also given solo billing as the romantic lead in Hope Springs, but it received very poor reviews and made little box-office impact.
+He starred as Amanda Bynes' character's father in the 2003 teen comedy What A Girl Wants, which was based on the play The Reluctant Debutante.
 He played painter Johannes Vermeer opposite Scarlett Johansson in the 2003 release Girl with a Pearl Earring; some critics praised the film's subtlety and sumptuous visuals, whilst others found it almost restrained, tedious and bereft of emotion.
-Nevertheless, it received mostly favorable reviews, was moderately successful and earned several awards and nominations.
+Nevertheless, it received mostly favourable reviews, was moderately successful and earned several awards and nominations.